sshniro/apisix-docsify/plugins/batch-requests.md

 Default enbaled

 ## Batch Api Request/Response
-The plugin will create a api in `apisix` to handle your aggregation request.
+The plugin will create a api in `apisix` to handle your batch request.

 ### Batch Api Request: